dbpedia/databus-client/docs/usage/usageAPI.md

     .execute()
 ```

-### Example-Project
+## Sample project

-We have also created a [Sample-Project](https://github.com/Eisenbahnplatte/Databus-Client-Example) that shows how the Databus-Client can be integrated into a project.
+We have also created a [sample project](https://github.com/dbpedia/databus-client/tree/master/example) that shows how the Databus Client can be integrated into a project.